-Lower Burrell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lower Burrell is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lower Burrell is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Lower Burrell who work in office and administrative support (13.95%), sales jobs (11.22%), and healthcare (8.29%).
+There are especially a lot of people living in Lower Burrell who work in office and administrative support (14.05%), sales jobs (9.30%), and management occupations (8.98%).

-The percentage of people in Lower Burrell who are college-educated is somewhat higher than the average US community of 21.84%: 26.53% of adults in Lower Burrell have at least a bachelor's degree.
+The overall education level of Lower Burrell is somewhat higher than in the average US city of 21.84%: 27.91% of adults 25 and older in the city have at least a bachelor's degree.

 The people who call Lower Burrell home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lower Burrell residents report their race to be White, followed by Asian.
+The greatest number of Lower Burrell residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lower Burrell include Italian, Irish, Polish, and English.